the-minimal/validator/README.md

 It has one focus and that is data validation.

-The reasoning is that in most cases we control both the sender and receiver so validations such as `age: number().or(coerce.number())` are simply not necessary since we can make sure we send only one type (`number`) to the receiver.
+The reasoning is that in most cases we control both the sender and receiver so validations such as `count: number().or(coerce.number()).transform((v) => v * 2)` are simply not necessary since we can make sure we send only one type (`number`) to the receiver.

 In other words we rely on the third party to normalize data before it gets send.

 Once the data is validated it can then be manually mapped into a different shape if needed.

-However this is generally frowned upon because if we immediately map input data into a different shape then the sended could have just send the data in the desired shape instead.
+However, this is generally frowned upon because if we immediately map input data into a different shape then the sended could have just send the data in the desired shape instead.

 ## Example